-(c) If the defaulter fails to pay the amount specified in the demand notice within the time allowed, the Sale Officer shall proceed to attach and sell, or sell without attachment, as the case may be, the immovable property noted in the application for execution in the following manner.

-(d) Where attachment is required before sale, the Sale Officer shall, if possible, cause a notice of attachment to be served on the defaulter personally.
-Where a personal service is not possible, the notice shall be affixed in some conspicuous port of the defaulters last known residence, if any.
-The fact of attachment shall also be proclaimed by beat of drum or other customary mode at some place on, or adjacent to, such property and at such other place or places a s the Recovery Officer may consider necessary to give due publicity to the sale.
+- (c) If the defaulter fails to pay the amount specified in the demand notice within the time allowed, the Sale Officer shall proceed to attach and sell, or sell without attachment, as the case may be, the immovable property noted in the application for execution in the following manner. - (d) Where attachment is required before sale, the Sale Officer shall, if possible, cause a notice of attachment to be served on the defaulter personally.
+Where personal service is not possible, the notice shall be affixed in some conspicuous part of the defaulter's last known residence, if any.
+The fact of attachment shall also be proclaimed by beat of drum or other customary mode at some place on, or adjacent to, such property and at such other place or places a sthe Recovery Officer may consider necessary to give due publicity to the sale.
 The attachment notice shall set forth that, unless the amount due with interest and expenses be paid within the date therein mentioned, the property will be brought to sale.
-A copy shall be sent to the decreeholder.
-Where the Sale Officer so directs the attachment shall also be notified by public proclamation in the Official Gazette.

-(e) Proclamation of sale shall be published by affixing a notice in the office of the Recovery Officer and the taluka office at least thirty days before the date fixed for the sale and also by beat of drum in the village (on two consecutive days previous to the date of sale and on the day of sale prior to the commencement of the sale).
-Such proclamation shall, where attachment is required before sale, be made after the attachment has been effected, notice shall also be given to the decreeholder and the defaulter.
-The proclamation shall state the time and place of sale and specify as fairly and accurately as possible

-(i) the property to be sold.
+A copy shall be sent to the decree-holder.
+Where the Sale Officer so directs the attachment shall also be notified by public proclamation in the official Gazette. - (e) Proclamation of sale shall be published by affixing a notice in the office of the Recovery Officer and the taluk office at least thirty days before the date fixed for the sale and also by beat of drum in the village (on two consecutive days previous to the date of sale and on the day of sale prior to the commencement of the sale).
+Such proclamation shall, where attachment is required before sale, be made after the attachment has been effected.
+Notice shall also be given to the decree-holder and the defaulter.
+The proclamation shall state the time and place of sale and specify as fairly and accurately as possible- - (i) the property to be sold,

-(ii) any encumbrance to which the property is liable.

-(iii) the amount for the recovery of which Sale is ordered, and

-(iv) every other matter which the Sale Officer considers material for a purchaser to know in order to judge the nature and value of the property.

-(f) When any immovable property is sold under these rules, the sale shall be subject to the prior encumbrances on the property, if any.
-The decreeholder shall, when the amount for the realization of which the sale is held exceeds Rs.
-100, furnish to the Sale Offices within such time as may be fixed by him or by the Recovery officer, an encumbrance certificate from the Registration Department for the period of not less than twelve years prior to the date of attachment of the property sought to be sold, or in the cases falling under the proviso to subrule (10), prior to the date of the application for execution.
-The time for production of the Sale Officer, or the Recovery Officer, as the case may be.
-The sale shall be by public auction to the highest bidder: Provided that it shall be open to the Sale Officer to decline to accept the highest bid where the price offered appears to the unduly low or for other adequate reasons:
+- (ii) any encumbrance to which the property is liable, - (iii) the amount for the recovery of which sale is ordered, and - (vi) every other matter which the Sale Officer considers material for a purchaser to know in order to judge the nature and value of the property. - (f) When any immovable property is sold under these rules, the sale shall be subject to the prior encumbrances on the property, if any.
+The decree-holder shall, when the amount for the realisation of which the sale is held exceeds Rs.
+100, furnish to the Sale Officer within such time as may be fixed by him or by the Recovery Officer, an encumbrance certificate from the Registration Department for the period of not less than twelve years prior to the date of attachment of the property sought to be sold, or in cases falling under the proviso to sub-rule (10), prior to the date of the for execution.
+The time for production of the application encumbrance certificate may be extended at the discretion of the Sale Officer, or the Recovery Officer, as the case may be.
+The sale shall be by public auction to the highest bidder:

+Provided that it shall be open to (he Sale Officer to decline to accept the highest bid where the price offered appears to be unduly low or for other adequate reasons: